The Blue Badge scheme helps you park nearer to your destination if you’re disabled.

 Applications for badges expiring in over 12 weeks will be returned.

 After you apply

-It can take up to 11 weeks to process your application.
+It can take 4 to 6 weeks to process your application.
 Please make sure your form is properly completed and you've sent us all the documents we need (see "What to send").

 Medway, Bromley or Bexley residents: please visit your local council's website.

 You can also apply for an organisational Blue Badge (PDF, 245.4 KB) (if your organisation has vehicles which transport people who would individually be eligible for Blue Badges)

 Blue Badges cost £10 whether it's your first one or you're renewing or replacing it.